 More about Tomoko Mukaiyama

-Tomoko studied piano in Tokyo, Indiana (US) and Amsterdam, after which she made her debut in 1990.
-A short year later Mukaiyama won the prestigious Dutch Gaudeamus competition.
+Tomoko Mukaiyama is a Dutch-Japanese pianist, visual artist and director based in Amsterdam.
+She studied piano in Tokyo, Indiana (US) and Amsterdam, after which she made her concert debut in 1990.
+A year later she won the prestigious Dutch Gaudeamus competition.

-As a pianist, Tomoko is praised for her vivid interpretations of classical as well as modern compositions.
-Mukaiyama’s art installations and performing arts projects aim to combine music with contemporary dance, fashion, and visual art.

-In the past, Tomoko has collaborated with an array of international orchestras and ensembles, including the Ensemble Modern in Frankfurt, the London Sinfonietta, the Ensemble Intercontemporain, New York Philharmonic and the Royal Concertgebouw Orchestra.
-Tomoko’s unique approach to the piano has inspired composers, such as Louis Andriessen, to write new work for her.
+As a pianist, Tomoko is praised for her vivid interpretations of historical as well as modern compositions.
+Many prestigious orchestras and ensembles throughout the world have engaged her, including the Ensemble Modern in Frankfurt, the London Sinfonietta, the Ensemble Intercontemporain and the Royal Concertgebouw Orchestra.
+Tomoko’s unique approach to the piano has inspired many composers, such as Louis Andriessen, to write new work for her.